Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • pain in the right hypochondrium (rare);

-• pain gets worse after junk food or physical activity;
+• the pain gets worse after junk food or physical activity;

 • frequent trips to the toilet, etc.